wosnat/recycle_model/doc/STORE_model_description.md

 $overflowC_i = netDeltaC_i - storekeepN_i * C2N_i$

 ## ROS
-ROS are produce by both organisms and are toxic, they limit growth.
+ROS is modeled in the ROS model.
+ROS is produced by both organisms and is toxic, limiting growth.
 ROS is an unstable compounds and decays over time.

 $ROSdecay = ROS * ROSdecayRate$